frasertweedale/blog-fp/posts/2022-09-23-ffi-safety-and-gc.md

   overhead).

 - `notmuch_database_destroy` is a finalizer that closes the database and frees resources.
-The finalizer will be scheduled by the garbage collector when the database handle is no longer in use.
+The garbage collector schedules the finalizer when the database handle is no longer in use.

 - Wrapper code in *hs-notmuch* uses `newForeignPtr` to associate the the `notmuch_database_destroy` finalizer with the pointers created